jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

     There may be a class for both NaifSpice and IsisSpice; in that case you can use either, or use the `-n` or `-i` argument to specify which one to use.
 You might use `-i` for IsisSpice if you want to avoid re-`spiceinit`ing a .cub.

-    By default, ALE will run through different drivers until either it finds one that works (at which point it will stop), or all drivers fail.
+    By default, ALE will run through different drivers until either it finds the first one that works (at which point it will use that driver and complete its run), or all drivers fail.

 ## Setting Up NAIF Data